cytomining/evalzoo/matric/README.md

 Evaluate metrics using [matric](https://github.com/shntnu/matric).

 - `1.prepare_data.Rmd` prepares the datasets.
-- `2.calculate_index.Rmd` precalculates the list profile pairs on which similarities will be computed.
+- `2.calculate_index.Rmd` pre-calculates the list profile pairs on which similarities will be computed.
 - `3.calculate_metrics.Rmd` actually computes the similarities and reports metrics.
 - `4.inspect_metrics.Rmd` inspects the metrics